 It Takes a Lot of Discipline

 I love taking naps.
 I really do.
 Sadly, it doesn’t help towards writing my next book.
 Writing consistently takes huge amounts of self-discipline.
 It’s damn hard.
 It hurts.
 It makes me sleepy.
-So very sleepy… And yet, you gotta keep pedaling that flaming push bike.
+So very sleepy… And yet, you gotta keep pedalling that flaming push bike.
 It isn’t going to do it by itself.
 Many writers find themselves struggling to keep up and eventually decide to take a pit stop and never come back.
 Plain and simple case of burn out.

 In order to be a successful writer, you need to be strict with yourself.
 Make a writing timetable and stick to it, even if you have to sacrifice other things in your life — such as sweet, sweet, delicious naps.
 If you make time for your writing, those finish lines will get closer with each day.